dev-jane99/202506_portfolio_front/README.md

+#Description
+it is the first project made with vite not a crp (create react app) and what else new?

+tailwind css framework that may shorten styling time easy to edit, no crash in between class name, easy to make big 3's into component

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.